xrdocs-staging/programmability/_blogs/Introduction-to-gnsi.md

 <b> 1.
 XR CLI </b>

-Below are the steps to utilize authz using XR CLI.<br>
+Below are the steps to utilize authz using XR CLI:<br>

 <p align="justify"><u>Step1:</u> Create a service authorization policy.
 It is a JSON file which can either be copied from a server, or directly produced on the router itself.
 In this case, a file named authz_policy.json has been created in the /misc/scratch directory.
-The file content mirrors the sample policy outlined above.</p>
+The file content mirrors the sample policy outlined above:</p>

 ```
 RP/0/RP0/CPU0:cannonball#bash